 JV: Thanks, man appreciate it!
 A myriad of things to be honest.
 From reading about the mad shit that goes on in the world to my own personal experiences.
 Everything seems to find its way in.
 Also, I love a good moody atmospheric landscape haha, that is always inspiring.

 SL: Do you find that a particular location/time of day helps?

-JV: No, to be honest, that moment when a song falls out the sky for you is pretty all over the place for me.
+JV: No, to be honest, that moment when a song falls out of the sky for you is pretty much all over the place for me.
 I just have to make sure I’m writing a lot to make sure I catch those moments.